ryan-berkowitz98/procurement-risk-model/README.md

+# Global Procurement Risk Model
-# procurement-risk-model
+# By: ryan-berkowitz98

 ## 📖 Project Overview

-The **Procurement Risk Model** is both a research tool and a documented framework for identifying high-risk contracts in public procurement data.
+The **Global Procurement Risk Model** is both a research tool and a documented framework for identifying high-risk contracts in public procurement data.
 The goal of this project is to build something with tangible impact — a system that helps make the world more just and fair by holding businesses and governments accountable to transparent and competitive procurement practices.
 Fair competition benefits everyone, and this project is designed to highlight when the rules aren’t being followed.

 At its core, the repository provides a reproducible workflow for analyzing procurement data to flag potential red flags such as non-competitive tenders, suspicious spending concentration, or unusually short bidding windows.
 While the current implementation is focused on **Mexico’s procurement data**, the model is designed to be extensible.
 The raw data source ([Government Transparency Institute](https://www.govtransparency.eu/)) provides CSV exports for over **40 countries**, meaning users can easily plug in other datasets and generate comparable risk analyses.